Vidu Q1 Classic

 The

 frameImagesparameter allows you to constrain specific frames within the video sequence, ensuring that particular visual content appears at designated points.
+Position can be specified usingframe(named positions or frame indices) ortimestamp(seconds), depending on model support.
 This is different fromreferenceImages, which provide overall visual guidance without constraining specific timeline positions.When the

 frameparameter is omitted, automatic distribution rules apply:- 1 image: Used as the first frame.